Josh Emett: Early life

 Emett grew up on a farm outside of Hamilton, New Zealand.
-He completed his chef training at Waikato Polytechnic Catering School.
+He completed his chef training at Te Pūkenga-WINTEC Culinary School (formally known as the Waikato Polytechnic).

 Career

 After finishing his studies Emett worked for a short time in Auckland, New Zealand at Cin Cin on Quay before setting off overseas, where he worked at Coast restaurant in Mayfair, London, with Steven Terry.
 His next move took him to Australia where he worked at one of Melbourne’s most highly regarded restaurants, Est Est Est under Donovan Cooke.

 In 1999 he headed to South France, where he worked on luxury yachts.
 He then moved to London and made contact with Gordon Ramsay, whom Cooke had introduced him to.
 He went on to work with Ramsay for ten years at Restaurant Gordon Ramsay, Claridge’s and the Savoy Grill in London, and then overseas to New York, Los Angeles and Melbourne.

 In 2011 Emett left Gordon Ramsay Holdings and opened his first restaurant, Rata, in Queenstown with his business partner Fleur Caulton.
 A few years later they opened Madam Woo, a casual Malaysian restaurant also in Queenstown.
 Its huge success has seen them open three more outposts since.
 In 2017 Emett’s team diversified and opened Hawker and Roll, a fast casual spin-off of Madam Woo which now has three sites across New Zealand.

 In 2013 Emett was appointed food director at Ostro, a stylish high-end brasserie in Auckland’s Britomart district.

 In 2019, Madam Woo in Dunedin closed due to ongoing labour shortages, and in May 2020 the Christchurch location closed due to financial viability concerns during the COVID-19 outbreak.